JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 > **Note:**<br/>
 > I'm using Storage account as an example here, but this can be any service that supports private endpoints.

-Here is high-level overview of the above scenario:
+Here is high-level overview of our scenario:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/storage-pec1.png" %}